-In this three-part series around shipping frozen food freight, we will cover the ins and outs and best practices one must consider when shipping frozen food in order to stay compliant with the FDA’s Food Safety Modernization Act (FSMA).
-In this post, we will cover the temperature best practices from origination to destination, sanitary provisions, and traceability of food and technology around traceability.
+This article covers the ins and outs and best practices to consider when shipping within the food industry to stay compliant with the FDA’s Food Safety Modernization Act (FSMA).
+This post covers the temperature best practices from origination to destination, sanitary provisions, and traceability of food and technology around traceability.
 When it comes to frozen food, this is often referred to as the Cold Chain.
-A cold chain is a temperature-controlled supply chain, according to Wikipedia.

-- The required temperature is the responsibility of the exporter depending on the type of frozen food.
+- The required temperature is the responsibility of the exporter depending on the type of frozen food shipped.
 However, the customer may have temperature specifications as part of their purchase order/agreement.